• Art magazine

 By fvlcrvm [CC-BY-SA-3.0], via Wikimedia Commons

 In 1948 Rauschenberg returned to the USA and studied in North Carolina on Black Mountain College until 1949.
-At that time, college was the most important institution for interdisciplinary, predominantly artistic training.
+At that time, the college was the most important institution for interdisciplinary, predominantly artistic training.

 This was followed by the "Black Paintings" , a self -limitation to "nothing" or also not knowledge of your own development, which Rauschenberg should serve in the further search for yourself.
 This development led to object boxes with bones, stones and wood (1952) and to the "Red Paintings" , in which Rauschenberg paints out material scraps with red tones, they become "Combine Paintings" .